houndhunger/project-path/README.md

 - **In Progress**: Tasks currently being worked on.
 - **Done**: Completed tasks.

-### Category Labels
+### Labels for the Tasks
+- **Category Labels**
   - **Cat.: Content Discovery & Feed**: Tasks related to content discovery features, such as search and feed algorithms.
   - **Cat.: Interaction & Engagement**: Tasks that enhance user interaction and engagement, like comments or likes.
   - **Cat.: Navigation & Authentication**: Tasks related to user authentication, authorization, and overall navigation experience.
   - **Cat.: Portfolio Management**: Tasks associated with organizing, editing, and sharing portfolio projects.
   - **Cat.: Profile & Account Settings**: Tasks for user profiles and account settings.

-### Priority Labels
+- **Priority Labels**
   - **could-have**: Features that are nice to have but not essential for the project to function.
   - **must-have**: Critical features necessary for the core functionality of the application.
   - **should-have**: Important features that enhance usability but are not absolutely essential at launch.

-### Other used Labels
+- **Other used Labels**
   - **bug**: Identifies issues or bugs that need to be resolved.

 ### Sprints